has taught me anything, it's that there are people everywhere trying to shut you down just for the crime of being young!

 - Adaptational Angst Upgrade: Ren's mother is dead in the remake.

-- Subverted; the "dealer" just wants Ren to get caught with contraband.
+- The Aggressive Drug Dealer: Subverted.
+The "dealer" just wants Ren to get caught with contraband.

 - All There in the Manual: The novelization reveals that Principal Dunbar lost his daughter in the accident on the bridge, which explains why he supports the ban so much.